sobrase/kubernetes/README.md

 environments you can set the `K8S_REPO` and `K8S_KEY_FILE` environment variables to point the script to a local mirror and its GPG key.

+**Note:** The legacy repositories `apt.kubernetes.io` and `yum.kubernetes.io` are deprecated and frozen as of September 13, 2023.
+Use `pkgs.k8s.io` for all package downloads including Kubernetes versions released after that date.

 ## Getting started